 Independent contractor agreements are governed by contract law.
 Usually the agreement itself will clarify which country and/or state law applies.

-In this way, independent contractor agreements are different from employment agreements which are largely governed by the labor law of that country.
+In this way, independent contractor agreements are different from employment agreements (such as fixed-term employment contracts or indefinite contracts), which are largely governed by the labor law of that country.

-While the essential terms of an independent contractor agreement will depend on the business and individual concerned, and where they are located, some possible terms to consider include:
+While the essential terms of an independent contractor agreement will depend on the business and individual concerned, and where they are located (particularly important in the case of remote contractors), some possible terms to consider include:

 What Other Steps Should a Business Take to Hire Independent Contractors?